Jean Hilliard's body was frozen for six hours in -22 degree weather. Miraculously, she survived.

 It was evident that after she had collapsed, Jean Hilliard had crawled a few feet in the snow before freezing to stillness.

-Suffice it to say that finding a frozen body on his front yard was an awkward end to the evening Nelson had with the woman he had brought home, especially when they discovered that Hilliard’s body was so stiff that the couple couldn’t fit her into the cab of his pickup truck.
+Suffice it to say that finding a frozen body on his front yard was an awkward end to the evening, especially when they discovered that Hilliard’s body was so stiff that the couple couldn’t fit her into the cab of his pickup truck.
 They had to take the young woman’s car instead.

-They drove 10 minutes to Fosston to the nearest hospital.
+They drove 10 minutes to the nearest hospital in Fosston.
 There, doctors were not optimistic about reviving Jean Hilliard.